 Natural mortality was variable with age with the relative trend in age-specific natural mortality based on the values applied in the Pacific Ocean (western and central; eastern) yellowfin tuna stock assessments.
-The overall level of natural mortality was fixed at the lower level (Figure 12).
-This level of natural mortality is consistent with the estimated age-specific natural mortality for the range of age classes with a reasonable number of tag recoveries (2-15 quarters).
+Initial model runs, fixed the overall average level of natural mortality at a level comparable to a preliminary estimate of age-specific natural mortality from the tagging data (IOTC 2008b) (Figure 12) (Mfix).
+However, the resulting level of natural mortality is low compared to the level of natural mortality used the assessments of other regional stocks (WCPO, EPO and Atlantic).
+The tag data set is likely to be reasonably informative regarding the overall level of natural mortality and the final model options estimated the average level of natural mortality, while maintaining the relative age-specific variation in natural mortality (Mest).